TFReclaimed/website/docs/frontline/installation/linux.md

 AppImages are designed to be portable and do not require installation.
 However, it is still convenient to have them properly integrated into your system.

-You should install [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) to manage your AppImages and integrate them into your system.
+You should install [Gear Lever](https://flathub.org/en/apps/it.mijorus.gearlever) to manage your AppImages and integrate them into your system.
-AppImageLauncher will automatically move the AppImage to a central location (e.g., `~/Applications`) and create desktop entries for easy access.
+Gear Lever will automatically move the AppImage to a central location (`~/AppImages`) and create desktop entries for easy access.

-See the AppImageLauncher documentation for installation instructions.
+Alternatively, you can install [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) which provides similar functionality.